StackVista/stackstate-docs/use/security/k8s-ingestion-api-keys.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Ingestion API Keys

 ## Overview

-Ingestion API Keys are used by external tools to ingest data (like metrics, events, traces and so on) to the Rancher Observability cluster.
+Ingestion API Keys are used by external tools to ingest data (like metrics, events, traces and so on) to the SUSE Observability cluster.
 These tools can be STS Agent or/and OTel Collector.

 ## Manage Ingestion API Keys